With Sebastien Betermier, Laurent Calvet, and Jens Kvaerner | Working paper, 2023

 Investors tend to hold the same securities as their parents.
 Instrumental variables that exploit social networks and a natural experiment based on mergers make it possible to attribute the security-choice correlation to social influence within families.
-The identical security holdings that social influence generates largely explain why risk-return profiles of household portfolios correlate across generations.
+The resulting identical security holdings increase intergenerational correlations in portfolio choice, exacerbate wealth inequality, and amplify the consequences of behavioral biases.

 The median large-company CEO belongs to the top 5% of the population in the combination of cognitive and non-cognitive ability and height, measured at age 18.
 These traits have a monotonic and close to linear relationship with CEO pay, but their correlations with pay, firm size, and CEO fixed effects in firm policies are relatively low.
 Traits appear necessary, but not sufficient for making it to the top.
 Featured in Harvard Business Review, Financial Times, Wall Street Journal, Helsingin Sanomat (in Finnish), and Dagens Nyheter (in Swedish).